emartineznunez/AutoMeKin/docs/results.md

 considered for HL optimizations, that is, they will not be included in the HL reaction network.
 We notice that the last argument must be an integer.

 {: .note }
-Another useful keyword for reducing the number of high-level calculations is `Energy` in the Kinetics section.
+Another useful keyword for reducing the number of high-level calculations is `Energy` in the [Kinetics section](https://emartineznunez.github.io/AutoMeKin/docs/kinetics.html)

 ### RXNet.barrless